Cherreads

 "…just choose…"

-Noa trembled, raising his hands.
+Noa trembled as he raised his hands.

 Heat spread through his body,